signalfx/splunk-otel-go/MIGRATING.md

 /* ... */
 ```

-#### Defining a Resource
+#### Defining a resource

 OpenTelemetry uses a [`Resource`] to describe the common metadata about the
 [`distro.SDK`] that applies to all spans it produces.
 The [`distro.Run`]
-function will create a default [`Resource`] containing all needed Splunk and
+function creates a default [`Resource`] containing all the required Splunk and
 OpenTelemetry metadata for traces.
-However, you will need to provided a
+To provided metadata about your service,
-information about your service to include in this [`Resource`].
+you must include it in the [`Resource`].

-**Importantly** you must set the service name of your service.
-Not doing so
+**Note:** You must set the service name of your service.
+Not doing so results
-will result in all trace data being unidentifiable.
-To do this, set the
+in all trace data being unidentifiable.
+To do this, set the `OTEL_SERVICE_NAME`
-`OTEL_SERVICE_NAME` environment variable to the name of your service.
+environment variable to the name of your service.

-If you would like to included additional attributes to include in the metadata
+To include additional attributes in the metadata for all traces produced by the
-for all traces produced by the [`distro.SDK`], use the
+[`distro.SDK`], use the `OTEL_RESOURCE_ATTRIBUTES` environment variable.
-`OTEL_RESOURCE_ATTRIBUTES` environment variable.
-For example.
+For example:

 ```sh
 export OTEL_RESOURCE_ATTRIBUTES="ab-test-value=red,owner=Lisa"
 ```

-#### Setting Span Limits
+#### Setting span limits

-OpenTelemetry includes guards to prevent erroneous code producing excess
+OpenTelemetry includes guards to prevent code from producing excessive usage
-computational resource usage.
-These [span limits] are set using environment
+of computational resources.
+These [span limits] are set using the following environment
-variables.
+variables:

 | Name | Description | Default |
 | --- | --- | --- |